crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that could result in an error if a client sent multiple statements in a single string using the PostgreSQL simple protocol mode.

 - Improved the detection of the cgroup version to support kernels where the `cpu.stat` and `memory.stat` files weren't available at the cgroup root level.